Buying cheap brake pads is tempting. However, you shouldn't risk installing a sub-par set of brake pads just because you wanted to save a few bucks.

 If you don’t know much about brake pads, don’t fret.
 You can safely ditch your OE brake pads for something more reliable.
 Remember, your vehicle’s acceleration is only as good as the braking system used to stop it.

-If you’re looking to replace your OE brake pads while still feeling like you’re upgrading, then this set from Akebono is your best bet.
+If you’re looking to replace your OE brake pads while still feeling like you’re upgrading, then this set from Akebono is good choice.
 They are made of Akebono’s unique Pro-ACT ceramic friction formulation that helps eliminate virtually all noise, vibration, and harshness (NVH).

 The most important thing to note is that they are DOT certified.
 This isn’t a surprise since Akebono makes such a point of manufacturing to OE standards.
 They are manufactured to be resistant to fade (long lasting), rotor friendly, require no break-in period, and experience minimal brake dust (cleaner wheels).